movadee-labs/ag-forms/README.md

 ## Release notes

-Check the release notes to see what's changed in the latest releases, and how that affects your builds. https://github.com/bazelbuild/bazel/releases
+We use [SemVer](https://semver.org/) for versioning.
+Check the [release notes](https://github.com/bazelbuild/bazel/releases) to see what's changed in the latest releases, and how that affects your builds.
-For release list, see the [tags on this repository]()

 ## Support